 Islands of Siankaba: Our full report

-Directions: 35 minutes by vehicle from Kazungula, or 50 minutes by minibus to Livingstone airport plus 5 minutes by boat.
+- Siankaba is 35 minutes by vehicle from Kazungula, or 50 minutes by minibus from Livingstone Airport, plus a further five minutes by boat.

 Food & drink

 - Islands of Siankaba has quite rightly acquired a great reputation for its cuisine, and we have found the food to be consistently excellent.
 With advance notice, the lodge can cater for special dietary requirements.

 Breakfast and lunch are usually served at individual tables, and if you prefer a private table in the evening, that’s also possible.